-If you’re seeking representation with a house (NOTE: I do not accept clients who are interested in sending submissions to MuseItUp Publishing since I am the publisher and that’s unethical because we offer free editing to all our authors) there is never a guarantee of acceptance.
+If you’re seeking representation with a house there is never a guarantee of acceptance.
 My job is to make sure I tighten your manuscript and give it a winning chance.

 How long will it take to edit my book?

-For most developmental edits I would say roughly a month.
-For proofreading, a quicker turnaround time.
+For most edits, I would say roughly a month.
 Everything depends on the state of the manuscript and what edits are needed.

 Do I really need an editor?

 Heck no…I’m sure your mom, dad, sister, best friend, can help you.
 But if you want knowledgeable and professional input and no sugar-coating, then yes.
 You need unbiased evaluation and critique.

 In all seriousness, a writer, in most cases, cannot step aside to evaluate their own work.
 They have a tendency to overlook areas that need tightening or are not error-free.
 An editor isn’t there only to improve a manuscript, but to provide guidance to help improve writing skills for future books.

 Yes, I’d be happy to work the first three pages ( approximately 750 – 900 words) of your manuscript using track changes in Microsoft Word.
 This way, you get a preview of my work and I have the opportunity to assess your manuscript’s needs.

 What files do you work with?